Peer review process

 Strengths:

 This study examines an important question.
 Glutamatergic synaptic transmission has been a focus of studies in the sleep field, but AMPA receptor function has been the primary target of these studies.
 Silent synapses, which contain NMDA receptors but lack AMPA receptors, have important functional consequences for the brain.
-Exploring the role of sleep in regulating silent synapse numbers is important to understanding the role of sleep in brain function.
-The electrophysiological approach of measuring the failure rate ratio, supported by AMPA/NMDA ratio measurements, is a rigorous tool to evaluate silent synapse numbers.
+Exploring the role of sleep in regulating silent synapse number is important to understanding the role of sleep in brain function.
+The electrophysiological approach of measuring the failure rate ratio, supported by AMPA/NMDA ratio measurements, is a rigorous tool to evaluate silent synapse number.

 The authors also perform snRNAseq to identify genes differentially expressed in the spontaneous sleep and sleep deprivation groups.
 This analysis reveals an intriguing pattern of upregulated genes controlled by HDAC4 and Mef2c, along with synaptic shaping component genes and genes associated with autism spectrum disorder, across cell types in the sleep deprivation group.
 This unbiased approach identifies candidate genes for follow-up studies.
+The finding that ASD-risk genes are differentially expressed during SD also raises the intriguing possibility that normal sleep function is disrupted in ASD.

 Weaknesses:

-Reviewer #2 (Public Review):
+Reviewer #2 (Public review):

 Summary:

 Here Vogt et al., provide new insights into the need for sleep and the molecular and physiological response to sleep loss.
-The authors expand on their previously published work (Bjorness et al., 2020) and draw from recent advances in the field to propose a neuron-centric molecular model for the accumulation and resolution of sleep need and the basis of restorative sleep function.
+The authors expand on their previously published work (Bjorness et al., 2020) and draw from recent advances in the field to propose a neuron-centric molecular model for the accumulation and resolution of sleep need and basis of restorative sleep function.
 While speculative, the proposed model successfully links important observations in the field and provides a framework to stimulate further research and advances on the molecular basis of sleep function.
-In my review, I highlight the important advances of this current work, and the clear merits of the proposed model, and indicate areas of the model that can serve to stimulate further investigation.
+In my review, I highlight the important advances of this current work, the clear merits of the proposed model, and indicate areas of the model that can serve to stimulate further investigation.

 Strengths: